carolahn/bcredi-frontend-challenge/README.md

 yarn start
 ```

-Installs the necessary dependencies and runs the application
+Installs the necessary dependencies and runs the application.

 ## Developing